 - Golden Sheep Restaurant provides an authentic experience and is one of the oldest Arabic restaurants in Al Ain.
 It serves traditional Lebanese cuisine and the local residents love it!

 Shisha lounges, cafés and shopping by night are popular pastimes for residents.
-However, if you want to let your hair down, there are a number of hotels that offer bands which draw in a crowd.
+However, if you want to let your hair down, there are a number of hotels that offer bands that draw in a crowd.
 Here are my favourite nightspots:

 - A/Loft Rooftop Bar: The hotel boasts the only Rooftop Pool Bar and has the most incredible views of Al Ain which stretch all the way to Jebel Hafeet.
 Ensure you pre-book a table at the Rooftop Bar in advance to avoid disappointment.